Everyone daydreams of making money in their sleep or creating a life where money drop into your bank account while you’re on a beach somewhere.

 1. Introduce truly residual income streams within your already established service business

-If your service business is your primary source of income, then there may be opportunities to introduce some residual income ideas into what you’re already doing.
+If your service business is your primary source of income, then there may be opportunities to introduce some ideas to build residual income into what you’re already doing.

-If you have a successful graphic design business, you could create a blog, course, or youtube channel to teach people how to do what you do.
+If you have a successful graphic design business, you could create a blog, course, or youtube channel to teach people how to do what you do for a minimum investment.
 Not only could you make money from those, they could become great ways to bring in more potential clients who see you as an expert.